kcmerrill/genie/README.md

 ![genie](https://raw.githubusercontent.com/kcmerrill/genie/master/assets/genie.jpg "genie")

-Lambda knockoff so to speak.
-By registering lambda's to public github files, can execute files and tasks concurrently if need be.
+Execute code via the browser.
+There are many practical(and impractical) uses for this.
+Extensibility, concurrency, and building blocks to other applications.

-A [crush](http://github.com/kcmerrill/crush) companion.
-By adding web based workers(aka curlers) can easily create queue and workers with minimal effort.
+It also serves as a [crush](http://github.com/kcmerrill/crush) companion.
+By adding web based workers(read: http.Get()'ers) can easily create queue and workers with minimal effort.

 ## Binaries || Installation